ArabWICQatar/Tutorial-TwitterSentimentAnalysisVisualization/chapter1.md

 3. Click on “Create new App”

 4. Fill in Application Details.
-Note that website url should start with http://
+Note that the website url in application details should start with http://

 5. Click on “Create your Twitter application”.
 You will be redirected to your new app.